dell/csi-powerflex/dell-csi-helm-installer/csi-offline-bundle.md

 * [PowerStore](https://github.com/dell/csi-powerstore)
 * [Unity](https://github.com/dell/csi-unity)

-The `csm-offline-bundle.sh` script can be used to create a package for offline installation of Dell CSI storage providers for deployment via the CSM Operator.
+The `csm-offline-bundle.sh` script can be used to create a package for the offline installation of Dell CSI storage providers for deployment via the CSM Operator.
 * [Dell CSM Operator](https://github.com/dell/csm-operator)

 ## Dependencies